TEMPTAG/Social-Network-API/README.md

 - **User Management**:
   - Create, update, and delete user profiles.
   - Each user has a unique username and email address.
+- **Friendship Management**:
+  - Add and remove friends from a user’s friend list.
+  - Display a friend count using a virtual field.
 - **Thought Management**:
   - Users can create, read, update, and delete their thoughts.
-  - Thoughts can be reacted to using reactions (like comments or emojis).
+  - Thoughts can include embedded reactions, similar to comments or emojis.
 - **Reaction System**:
-  - Create and delete reactions tied to thoughts.
+  - Create and delete reactions embedded within thoughts.
-  - Support for nested subdocuments, allowing a flexible data structure.
-- **Friendship Management**:
-  - Add and remove friends from a user’s friend list.
+  - Reactions are stored directly as subdocuments within the Thought document for easy management.
-  - Display a friend count using a virtual field.
+  - Display a reaction count using a virtual field.
 - **Database Integration**:
   - MongoDB and Mongoose are used to manage complex data relationships.
   - Efficient querying and data retrieval, even with large datasets.